-Has been and continues to be considered in good standing with the program.
+- a.
+Has been and continues to be considered in good standing with the program. - b.

-- b.
 Remains a Master Gardener and a member of the program. - c.
 Does not volunteer as a Master Gardener or report volunteer hours. - d.
 May accrue/report continuing education hours during the 12-month sabbatical. - e.
-Continues to accrue years of service in the program, but not service/support hours. - f.
-May attend meetings, continuing education classes and conferences as they are able. - g.
-Has access to SDSU Extension-provided resources such as websites, listservs, and education events.
+May attend meetings, continuing education classes and conferences as they are able. - f.
+Has access to SDSU Extension-provided resources such as websites, listservs and education events.